Jason Flowers (basketball)

-Jason Flowers (born August 10, 1979) is an American basketball coach who is currently the Head Men’s Basketball Coach at LA City College.
+Jason Flowers (born August 10, 1979) is an American basketball coach who is currently the men's basketball head coach at Los Angeles City College (LACC).
 Prior to LACC, Flowers was the director of player development for the women's basketball team at California Baptist University.
 Prior to Cal Baptist, he was the head women's basketball coach at Cal State Northridge from 2010 to 2020, where he was a two-time Big West Conference Coach of the Year as well as winning three Big West Conference tournament titles.

+Personal life

 A former guard at UC Irvine and UCLA, Flowers is married to Tairia Flowers, a former Olympic gold medalist in softball who is currently the head softball coach at Loyola Marymount.
 They have three children, two daughters and a son.